anderfjord/articles/sitepoint/node-phantom-cli/DRAFT.md

   .parse(process.argv);
 ```

-and the various user input cases like this:
+and defines the various user input cases like this:
 ```
 var performAction = require('./actions/' + program.actionToPerform)